nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/mesh/gen_prop_srv.rst

 The Generic Manufacturer Property Server and Generic Admin Property Server models will store changes to the user access rights of their properties.
 Any permanent changes to the property values themselves should be stored manually by the application.

-If :option:`CONFIG_BT_SETTINGS` is enabled, the Generic Admin Property Server stores all its states persistently using a configurable storage delay to stagger storing.
+If :kconfig:`CONFIG_BT_SETTINGS` is enabled, the Generic Admin Property Server stores all its states persistently using a configurable storage delay to stagger storing.
-See :option:`CONFIG_BT_MESH_MODEL_SRV_STORE_TIMEOUT`.
+See :kconfig:`CONFIG_BT_MESH_MODEL_SRV_STORE_TIMEOUT`.

 API documentation
 =================